nix-community/infra/devdoc/darwin.md

 sudo xcode-select --reset
 ```

+### Disable Apple Intelligence

+Should save about ~5GB of disk space.

+System Settings -> Apple Intelligence & Siri -> Toggle `Apple Intelligence` off.

+(Also need to check that it hasn't been re-enabled after each macOS update.)

 #### Check and install updates for current macOS version

 Updating beyond the currently installed macOS version may not be advisable.